oscaronte/SpringBootTest/README.md

 ## Objective
 A store committed with the environment has decided to stop publishing their offers through printed media.
-To do so, they have implemented a digital flier, published in the store's web page.
+To do so, they have implemented a digital flyer, published in the store's web page.
 As the new dev lead, your responsibility is to complete the project and implement best practices whenever possible.

     - Currently, the active date filter is not working.
 When the active date filter is provided,